moigagoo/kraut/README.md

 1. Route definition is dead simple.
 You can split your definitions and can store them in a separate modules.
 2. Renderer proc doesn't have to be anything special, it's just a regular proc you would use in Karax without Kraut, sans the `Context` argument.
 3. Kraut is efficient.
-Now heavy regexes or hash maps, just iteration and string comparison that stops with the first match.
+No heavy regexes or hash maps, just iteration and string comparison that stops with the first match.